abhimamg/sentiment_prediction/README.md

-# Sentiment Preduction using Logistic Regression
+# Sentiment Prediction using Logistic Regression
 Submitted by: Abhishek Mamgain
+University of Aberdeen